DarkKnight29/TicTacToe-Keras-NeuralNetwork/README.md

 # TicTacToe-Keras-NeuralNetwork
-Keras NN for TicTacToe along with the coreML Model with the test and training data generated manually for 6617 games (Ik it's dumb took me over 10 days to do it.)
+Keras NeuralNet for TicTacToe along with the coreML Model with the test and training data generated manually for 6617 games (Ik it's dumb took me over 10 days to do it coz I was bored to write an genetic data generator script.)
 # features
 Takes 0.1 AS O'S MOVE AND 0.2 AS X'S MOVE and PREDICTS THE MOVE FOR BOT i.e. "O" TO PLAY ,SO THE BOT MUST PLAY FIRST EVERYTIME.
 I have also included the test and trainig data so change it as you like.